Climate of New York City: Temperature

 The city's annual temperature profile consists of a warm to hot season from May through October, and a cool to cold period from November through April.
 However, due to its proximity to the Atlantic Ocean, these swings are less significant than areas further inland.
 The Atlantic serves as a moderator of the temperature meaning the city is milder than areas inland during the winter and cooler during the summer.
 All extremes are for the Central Park station.

 Averages

 In an average year, the temperature will usually be between 8 F and 97 F with temperatures greatly exceeding these values being uncommon.
-Temperatures above 100 F and below 0 F are very rare, with the last occurrences being June 24, 2025 and February 14, 2016, respectively.
+Temperatures at or above 100 F and below 0 F are very rare, with the latest occurrences being July 2, 2026 and February 14, 2016, respectively.